 Kentucky law specifically prohibits any vehicle from being operated while under the influence of alcohol or any substance that may impair driving ability.
-That prohibition applies to bicycles being operated on public ways.
+That prohibition applies to bicycles being operated in public ways.
 Drunken or drugged bicyclists can be charged with a DUI.
-Recovery for injuries a drunk or drugged bicyclist suffers in an accident is a lot more complicated than for a sober cyclist.
+Recovery from injuries a drunk or drugged bicyclist suffers in an accident is a lot more complicated than for a sober cyclist.

 Injuries from bicycle accidents can be minor, devastating, or fatal, depending on:

 - The type of accident (simple fall to the side, flip over the handlebars, collision with a moving vehicle or stationary object)

 - The speeds involved (both the bicycle and any other vehicle involved)

 - Whether or not protective gear is worn by the bicyclist